izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Permissions.md

 Access to entities in Horde is controlled by **access control lists (ACLs)**.
 Each item in the list grants the ability to perform certain actions to any users with specific OIDC claims.
 Each claim is a key/value pair that is returned by the OIDC provider or synthesized by Horde at login.
+See [ACL Actions](../Config/Schema/AclActions.md) page for a complete list of actions available.

 Many objects that users can query or manipulate have an attached ACL which exists within a hierarchy of other ACL-controlled objects.
 A _stream_ is part of a _project_, for example, and users can be granted entitlements to view